bbauska/CAD0210en/README.md

 React is one of the most popular frameworks in the Web and Front-end application Development category.

-In this course, you will
+In this course, you will;

--   build rich Front-End applications with React and ES6
+-   build rich Front-End applications with React and ES6.

--   connect React components using data and state
+-   connect React components using data and state.

--   write rich React components with advanced features like Hooks and Redux
+-   write rich React components with advanced features like Hooks and Redux.

 In addition, you will explore how to access the React web framework user interface (UI) library and run rich React applications.
 You will find